-Graph 6b Distribution of direct payments in the EU-14 (without Greece) by category of direct payments received (thousand EUR), 2000 and 2009 Financial Years
+Graph 6b Distribution of direct payments in the EU-14 (without Greece) by category of direct payments received (in thousands euros), 2000 and 2008 Financial Years

 There are several reasons for this change.
-First of all, there are less small farms following ongoing structural adjustments (abandonment of activity and/or increase in size) as shown in Graph 7.
+First of all, there are less small farms in relation with the ongoing structural adjustments (abandonment of activity and/or increase in size) as shown in Graph 7.

-Graph 7 Distribution of holdings in the EU-15 by category of "potential" gross value added (thousand EUR), 2000 and 2007 Farm Structure Surveys
+Graph 7 Distribution of holdings in the EU-15 by category of "potential" gross value added (in thousands euros), 2000 and 2007 Farm Structure Surveys

-Moreover, the implementation of the different CAP reforms has lead to an increase in the level of direct payments received by each beneficiary (with some beneficiaries changing class of direct payments).
+Moreover, the implementation of Agenda 2000 has lead to an increase in the level of direct payments received by each beneficiary (with some beneficiaries changing class of direct payments).

 The share of direct payments to the largest farms, in general arable crop farms, has relatively less increased than the share of direct payments to the medium-sized farms.
-One major factor in this development is the lower growth of direct payments for crops as compared to those for the animal sector with Agenda 2000 and the introduction of the dairy premium in the context of the 2003 CAP reform (the share of direct payments to crop producers decreased from 75% to 67% between the 2000 and 2005 financial years6).
+One major factor in this development is the lower growth of direct payments for crops as compared to those for the animal sector with Agenda 2000 and the introduction of the dairy premium in the context of the 2003 CAP reform (the share of direct payments to crop producers decreased from 75% to 67% between the 2000 and 2005 financial years5).